-Miami 7-Day Sailing Itinerary
+Miami and the Florida Keys 7-Day Sailing Itinerary

 Miami 7 Day Sailing Itinerary South through the Florida Keys including Boca Chita, Rodriguez and Indian Key